 What Is Open-Book Management?

 The idea behind this concept is that when employees gain a better understanding of how the organization is run, they become empowered by this knowledge and it gives them “a dog in the fight,” so to speak.
-This is because people will fight for that which they have helped create, and because they want to understand how their contributions correlate to success.
-Often employees see their share of the work in isolation and never know the direct tie to how much they are helping (or hurting) their employer.
+This is because people will fight for whatever they've helped to create.
+Employees are also more engaged because they're naturally curious about how their workplace contributions correlate to a company's success.
+Employees often see their share of the work in isolation, never knowing how it directly ties to how much they are helping (or hurting) their employer.
 When this information is unknown, people will assume that their hard work is enabling the company to make a great deal of money, of which they see little.
 As owners and managers, we know this isn’t the case.

 The whole point of The Great Game of Business® is to get employees thinking about how their individual tasks contribute to improving the company.
 The specific financial information being shared is only the information that is necessary to accomplish this, and every organization will have slightly different numbers they focus on.